Program Help

 For sailboats, use the “M”, “J”, “Ctrl-M” to rig up/down the “Main”, “Jib” and “Mizzen”(if present); you can lose or tighten the boom with “B” and “Ctrl-B” … or use the control panel corresponding checkboxes.

-When navigating long distances (unless you are feeling more “adventurous”) you may want to use the “AutoPilotand / or “AutoSail features; just point in the direction you want to go and press “Ctrl-P” to keep heading in that direction and “Ctrl-S” to let the program automatically adjust sails according to wind/boat direction/speed; remember you can still jump from one boat to another (select boat) and the program remembers your position in relation to the boat unless you are “flying”.
+When navigating long distance (unless you are feeling more “adventurous”) you may want to use the “AutoPilot” and/or the “AutoSail” features; just point in the direction you want to go and press “Ctrl-P” to keep heading in that direction and “Ctrl-S” to let the program automatically adjust sails according to wind/boat direction/speed; remember you can still jump from one boat to another (select boat) and the program remembers your position in relation to the boat unless you are “flying”.
 If you are flying, get close to the boat and press “O” to get “on-board”.

 The “weather” tab is used to change things like wind strength and direction; these also